York Revolution: All-Star Games

-The Revolution hosted the 2011 Atlantic League All-Star Game at WellSpan Park on July 14, 2011.
-They had seven players named to the All-Star team in addition to manager Andy Etchenbarren, who skippered the Freedom Division.
+The Revolution hosted the 2011 Atlantic League All-Star Game at the four-year-old WellSpan Park on Arch Street on July 14, 2011.
+Seven Revs players were named to the All-Star team in addition to manager Andy Etchenbarren (former longtime player with the Baltimore Orioles), who skippered the Freedom Division.
 In front of a sellout crowd, two of those Revolution players, Corey Thurman and Val Majewski, helped to lead the Freedom Division to a 7–0 shutout over the Liberty Division.
 Thurman started the game, throwing two shutout innings and Majewski hit a solo homerun over the right field wall to start the scoring.
 Michael Hernandez of the Somerset Patriots ended up taking home the game's MVP award with a solo blast of his own and an RBI triple in the seventh inning.
-Prior to the game, Val Majewski participated in the homerun derby and was a member of the winning team.
-The first pitch of the All-Star Game was thrown out by former Dover High School football player and then Green Bay Packer John Kuhn.
+Prior to the game, Val Majewski participated in the home run derby and was a member of the winning team.
+The first pitch of the Atlantic League All-Star Game was thrown out by former local Dover High School and later National Football League Green Bay Packer player John Kuhn.

-The Revolution again hosted the Atlantic League All-Star Game at WellSpan Park in July 2019.
+The Revolution again hosted the Atlantic League All-Star Game at WellSpan Park eight years later in July 2019.